metabase/metabase/docs/users-guide/02-database-basics.md

     What's the average age of all customers who made reservations in February of 2015?

-To do this, we’d open up the Reservation table, add a filter to only look at reservations between February 1 and February 28, 2015, select Average for the View.
-For the Field, now we put our foreign key to use and select Age from the _Customers_ table that our Reservations table references — each reservation will now have a corresponding customer age, matched up by the customer ID.
+To do this, we’d open up the Reservation table, add a filter to only look at reservations between February 1 and February 28, 2015, and select `Average of…`.
+To select the average of Age specifically, we now put our foreign key to use and select Age from the _Customers_ table that our Reservations table references.

 ---